-Take in a last glimpse of this spectacular stretch of Africa before breakfast and your transfer to Livingstone Airport.
-From Livingstone, guests will depart for O R Tambo in Johannesburg where they will be met on arrival and transferred to any location of their choice in either Johannesburg or Pretoria after their memorable Chobe and Victoria Falls safari.
+Take in the last glimpse of this spectacular stretch of Africa before breakfast and your transfer to Livingstone Airport.
+From Livingstone, guests will depart for O.R.
+Tambo in Johannesburg where they will be met on arrival and transferred to any location of their choice in either Johannesburg or Pretoria after their memorable safari in Botswana.

 South Africa is sought-after for its exceptional diversity and great value.

 Botswana is a safari enthusiast's paradise, boasting a wealth of wilderness and wildlife.

 Namibia is known for its extraordinary desert landscapes.

 Zambia is home to remote safari areas like Kafue and South Luangwa National Park.

 Zimbabwe's most famous feature is the occurrence of the Victoria Falls on its border.

 The Quirimbas and Bazaruto archipelagos are Mozambique's top destinations.